 If the beneficiary is able to be unsupported during this service, an existing protocol is in place for the beneficiary if a health and safety issue arises during this virtual service.
 The provider agency staff, who is conducting the virtual delivery of this service, will be able to support the beneficiary through any health and safety situation that might arise during the virtual delivery of prevocational services.
 If the beneficiary is participating in virtual services with the assistance of natural supports, the natural supports will ensure the health and safety of the beneficiary.

-All virtual delivery of onsite prevocational services must be on the approved Plan of Care.
+All virtual delivery of onsite prevocational services must be on the approved plan of care.

-Minimum Requirements for virtual delivery:
+Minimum requirements for virtual delivery:

 Must utilize a virtual format that allows for face-to-face interaction;

-Must utilize EVV to check in and out of VDH; and
+Must utilize EVV to check in and out of virtual delivery; and

-Must utilize an approved Activity Log to track the days, times and activities that the participant is utilizing VDH.
+Must utilize an approved activity log to track the days, times and activities that the beneficiary is using virtual delivery.

 Prevocational services is not a requirement to find individual employment, but rather a tool to assist in the career path.
 If at any point the beneficiary has decided that individual employment is not their end goal, the beneficiary should be referred to their support coordinator and be given the option to choose other day and/or employment services.

-The end goal of all prevocational services, is individual community employment.
-These services are time limited to one year, with the ability to request additional time from the LGE if needed.
-At the end of this service, the beneficiary should have developed an individual career profile and be prepared to move into the next phase of the career path in finding employment.
+The outcome of all prevocational services, is that the beneficiary will pursue individual community employment.
+These services are time limited to four years, however the goal should be to complete the services.
+The beneficiary should be within one year of wanting to find employment.
+The outcome of this service is an individual career profile and the beneficiary is prepared to move into the next phase of the career path in finding employment.

 Place of Service

-All Community Career Planning/Onsite Prevocational services are provided in a variety of locations in the community, integrated alongside individuals without disabilities.
+All community career planning services are provided in a variety of locations in the community, integrated alongside individuals without disabilities.
 During onsite prevocational services, the beneficiary can be at the provider facility.

 Staffing Ratios